schulle4u/yellow-extensions-schulle4u/random/README.md

 ## Examples

-Selects a random page from a collection of quotes and displays the content.
+Selects a random page from a collection of quotes and displays the content:

-`[random /quotes/ 1 full]`
+    [random /quotes/ 1 full]

-Lists 5 randomly selected blog posts.
+Lists 5 randomly selected blog posts:

-`[random /blog/ 5 list]`
+    [random /blog/ 5 list]

+Show a random page in teaser mode:

+    [random /products/ 1 teaser]

 ## Installation